reema0814/Threat-Protection-with-XDR/Labguide/lab8_create_workbooks.md

 1. Select **Create** to finish.

-1. It might take few minutes for the **Connected** status to appear.
+1. It might take a few minutes for the **Connected** status to appear.

 ### Task 2: Save and modify a workbook template